joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ![Head explodey](/_images/2020/12/head-explode-emoji.png)

 If your head is exploding a bit, **that's OK**.
 This stuff has a steep learning curve and lots of jargon.
-That whole previous paragraph is a summary of the problem that OAuth2 was created to solve: applications calling APIs on behalf of users.
+That whole previous paragraph is a summary of the problem that OAuth 2 was created to solve: applications calling APIs on behalf of users.
 This is described in the system diagram in the **Overview** section above.

 In order to get this whole OAuth 2 thing working on our WordPress site, we're going to do the following: